 This restaurant is relatively new – it was opened in 2020 – and is located in Hudson Yards, on the 101st floor, more precisely above the Edge, one of the new observatories in the city.
 Directed by Executive Chef Chris Cryer and designed by renowned architect David Rockwell, Peak offers stunning views of the city in a sophisticated and elegant setting.
 It’s pretty much the same view you get from the Edge.
-The menu has main course options starting at $33 (lunch) and at $38 (dinner).
+Remember that the two-course prix fixe lunch menu starts at $68 – dinner is a la carte, and the entrées start at $36.
 In addition to the restaurant, Peak also features PEAKABOO, a bar experience every Thursday – Saturday night from 11pm – 2am.
 They offer light bites, bottle service, cocktails, and spectacular views – all with beats from New York’s best DJ’s.

 - Address: 30 Hudson Yards 101st floor.

 - Did you know?
 When you dine at Peak you have complimentary access to Edge.
 Two amazing experiences!
 And remember that Edge closes at 10pm.

 This is another restaurant in the Hudson Yards. queensyard is a British-designed restaurant inspired by the rooms of an English country house.
 In fact, the decoration of the place is a dream and the view of the Vessel is a plus.
 The menu features modern British cuisine with influences on both sides of the Atlantic.
 I have been there for brunch and also for dinner and I loved it!
 The food is delicious – and the dishes are beautifully presented.
 There is a price-fix lunch option for $39 from Monday to Friday (starter and main course) and brunch for the same price as well (Saturday and Sunday).
 At dinner, main courses start at $33.

 - Address: The Shops at Hudson Yards, Level 4.